pwong09/pwong09.github.io/README.md

 ### Future Dev Ideas
 1. Add a light / dark theme toggle button
-2. Add a nav bar that takes me to:
+<s>2.
+Add a nav bar that takes me to:</s>
-- my blog
 <s>- a projects page that shows all projects (old & new)</s>
 <s>- contact form</s>
 <s>3.
 Add background animation!
 Cherry blossoms?
 Laser beams?
 A little cat that walks all around the edge of the browser?</s>
 4. Mobile responsiveness
+<s>5.
+Improve Web Accessibility</s> - Achieved 0 issues for web accessibility using [Deque's Axe Core DevTools](https://github.com/dequelabs/axe-core) plugin on Chrome